-Registered office: 91-94 Saffron Hill, London, England, EC1N 8QP Telephone: +44 (0) 20 7400 5700 Calls are recorded for our mutual security, training and monitoring purposes.
+Telephone: +44 (0) 20 7400 5700 Calls are recorded for our mutual security, training and monitoring purposes.
 Fax: +44 (0) 20 7400 5701 www.dentistsprovident.co.uk

-Dentists' Provident is the trading name of Dentists' Provident Society Limited which is incorporated in the United Kingdom under the Friendly Societies Act 1992 (Registration Number 407F).
+Dentists' Provident is the trading name of Dentists' Provident Society Limited which is incorporated in the United Kingdom under the Friendly Societies Act 1992 (Registration Number 407F) and has its registered office at 91-94 Saffron Hill, London, EC1N 8QP.
 Authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority in the United Kingdom (Firm Reference Number 110015) and regulated in the Republic of Ireland by the Central Bank of Ireland for conduct of business rules (Firm Reference Number C33946).